takaakimasaki/takaakimasaki.github.io/_pages/publications.md

 ***2020***

 "[When do performance assessments influence policy behavior?
 Micro-evidence from the 2014 Reform Efforts Survey](https://link.springer.com/article/10.1007/s11558-018-9342-3)."
-(With Brad C. Parks) *The Review of International Organizations* 15: 371–408.
+(With Bradley C. Parks) *The Review of International Organizations* 15: 371–408.

 ***2018***